musictheory/NilScript/README.md

 ---
 ### <a name="method"></a>Methods

-Methods are defined in an `@implementation` block and use standard Objective-C syntax:
+Methods are defined in a `@class` block and use standard Objective-C syntax:

 ```
-@implementation TheClass
+@class TheClass

 - (String) doSomethingWithString:(String)string andNumber:(Number)number
 {